splynx/docs/files/en/configuration/main_configuration/logrotate/logrotate.md

 * *Store customer statistics*
 * *Store cards statistics*

-The period of time for logs storing  can be 1 month, 6 months, 1 year, 2 years, 3 years.
-It is also possible to choose an option "Don't delete" here.
+The period of time for storing logs can be 1 month, 6 months, 1 year, 2 years or 3 years.
+It is also possible to choose the option "Don't delete".

 ![](period.png)